 The Anchorage School District canceled classes Monday and Tuesday to assess damage.

 “Students did a great job with their training and earthquake preparation,” she said.
 “Students know to drop, get under something and hold on.
 That is their desks.”

 Bishop added that of the 48,000 students and 6,000 adults in the school system, only two injuries were reported.
 One was a custodial employee who had injuries related to broken glass and one student had a possible broken wrist.

-Gov. Bill Walker has issued a disaster declaration, according to a post on his Facebook page.
+Gov. Bill Walker issued a disaster declaration, according to a post on his Facebook page.